Participation in the arts

 |2016/17||77.4||9,352||66.8||423||68.7||242||81.4||170||78.5||8,473||withheld because a small sample size makes it unreliable||27|

-The sample for the Taking Part survey is chosen by randomly selecting households from the Postcode Address File.
+Respondents are chosen randomly from the Postcode Address File.

 - compensate for unequal probabilities of selection